-The attorneys meet one-on-one with the homeowners to perform a legal “triage”, assessing the financial situation and current stage of the foreclosure process.
+The attorneys meet one-on-one with the homeowners to perform a legal “triage,” assessing the financial situation and current stage of the foreclosure process.
 They help the homeowners sort things out, give advice, explain the process and provide options.
 Those needing loan modifications can immediately meet with HUD-certified housing counselors from various non-profit organizations, all assembled together in the same room.
 If bankruptcy is an option, they can speak with a volunteer bankruptcy attorney.
 If fraud is suspected, they are referred to the Nassau DA’s office or NYS Attorney General’s Office.
-The monthly clinics average 10-14 attorneys and attract 50-60 homeowners.
+The monthly clinics average 10 to 14 attorneys and attract 50 to 60 homeowners.

 This site is provided for general informational purposes only.
 It should not be construed as legal advice and is not intended to be a substitute for legal counsel.
 Persons requiring legal advice should retain a properly licensed lawyer.
 No attorney-client relationship will be formed based on use of this site and any comments or posts to this site will not be privileged or confidential.